 Note that using certificate access authentication is recommended over user authentication using username and password.
 It is far more secure than the application protocol level user authentication, since it is applied at the network protocol level.
+Section 0, for more details.

-Section 2.4.4 Configuring Certificate Based Authentication explains how this is setup.
+Configuring Certificate Based Authentication explains how this is setup.